Current Judging List:

 The latest Dachshund Breed Council Judging List, listing all judges on our A1, A2, A3, B and C lists can be downloaded from the link below.
 This excludes addresses. but includes telephone numbers.
 For a full list, please contact the Secretary.

-Applications and amendments for the 2019 judging list closed on 30th November 2018.
-Applications received after the closing date will be processed as received during 2019 and confirmation given by the Secretary as to whether or not the application is successful and in which category their details will appear on the 2020 list.
+Applications and amendments for next year’s judging list close on 30th November.
+Applications received after the closing date will be processed as received during the year and confirmation given by the Secretary as to whether or not the application is successful and in which category their details will appear on the following year’s list.

 For the current Judging Criteria for the Dachshund Breed Council please click the link here: Judging List Criteria 2017.